choderalab/mtenn/docs/docs/model.rst

 For more information on the models that are currently implemented in ``mtenn``, see the :ref:`current-models` section.

-For information on adding new models into the ``mtenn`` framework, see the guides on :ref:`adding an installable model <new-installable-model-guide>` and :ref:`adding a non-installable model <new-non-installable-model-guide>`.
+For information on adding new models into the ``mtenn`` framework, see the guide on :ref:`adding a new installable model <new-installable-model-guide>`.

 .. _strategy-block: